About middle ear infection or otitis media

 Sometimes ear infections don’t cause any specific symptoms.

 Ear infections that keep coming back might lead to ‘glue ear’, which is a thick, glue-like ooze in the middle ear.
-Glue ear might be associated with varying degrees of hearing loss, which might lead to behaviour, language and educational difficulties.
+This thick fluid can stop sound getting through to the inner ear, which leads to varying degrees of hearing loss.
+This might lead to behaviour, language and learning difficulties.

 - complains of an earache